Ulster loyalism: After the Good Friday Agreement

-Loyalist representatives had helped negotiate the Good Friday Agreement of 1998, and it was backed by the UVF-linked Progressive Unionist Party and UDA-linked Ulster Democratic Party.
+Loyalist representatives helped negotiate the Good Friday Agreement of 1998, and it was backed by the UVF-linked Progressive Unionist Party and UDA-linked Ulster Democratic Party.
 However, wider loyalist support for the Agreement was tenuous from the outset, and these parties received many fewer votes than the main unionist parties: the pro-Agreement UUP and anti-Agreement DUP.

-Since the Agreement, loyalist paramilitaries have been involved in riots, feuds between loyalist groups, organized crime, vigilantism such as punishment shootings, and racist attacks.
+Since the Agreement, loyalist paramilitaries have been involved in riots, feuds between loyalist groups, organised crime, vigilantism such as punishment shootings, and racist attacks.
 Some UDA and LVF brigades broke the ceasefire and attacked Catholics under the name Red Hand Defenders, but the paramilitary campaigns did not resume.

 The 2001 Holy Cross protests drew world-wide condemnation as loyalists were shown hurling abuse and missiles, some explosive, others containing excrement, at very young Catholic schoolchildren and parents.
 Loyalist residents picketed the school in protest at alleged sectarianism from Catholics in the area.
 Many other loyalist protests and riots have been sparked by restrictions on Orange marches, such as the 2005 Whiterock riots.
 The widespread loyalist flag protests and riots of 2012–13 followed Belfast City Council voting to limit the flying of the Union Flag from council buildings.
 Loyalists saw it as an "attack on their cultural identity".

 The Loyalist Communities Council was launched in 2015 with the backing of the UVF and UDA.
 It seeks to reverse what it sees as political and economic neglect of working-class loyalists since the Good Friday Agreement.
 In 2021, it withdrew its support for the Agreement, due to the creation of a trade border between Northern Ireland and Britain as a result of Brexit.
 The fall-out over this partly fuelled loyalist rioting that Spring.